**some changes have been made (or will need to be monitored) due to covid-19

 Welcome to Amy Montessori School!
 It is our pleasure to be a part of your child's first educational experience.
 We believe in educating the "whole" child through academics, social growth, emotional maturation and development of daily practical life skills.

 At Amy Montessori, we believe that to educate a child takes teamwork of parents and teachers.
 Please feel free to contact us or your child's teacher at any time with comments and/or concerns.
-Also, on a daily basis check your red folders (located at the front desk) and email for important information.
+Also, on a regular basis check your red folders (located at the front desk/ child's backpack) and stay on top of emails from our office for important information.

 Within this handbook, you will find a wealth of information.
 Please review and keep for reference throughout the school year.
 If you have questions or need additional information, please call the office at 262-784-8817.